risawitama/verbose-potato/README.md

-## Whoever invented the knock-knock joke should get a no bell prize.
+## Remember, the best angle to approach a problem from is the "try" angle.